-- (ii) mechanical reliability of critical control systems and critical components shall be considered and taken into account when determining the suitability of the alternates; - (iii) one engine inoperative performance capability shall be attainable prior to arrival at the alternate; - (iv) deck availability shall be guaranteed; - (v) weather information must be reliable and accurate.
+- (m) for the purpose of sub-paragraphs (j) to (l) above, suitable offshore alternates may be selected and specified in the flight plan, of which: - (i) offshore alternates shall not be used when it is possible to carry enough fuel to have an onshore alternate, and shall not be used in a hostile environment; - (ii) the offshore alternates shall be used only after a point of no return (PNR).
+Prior to a PNR, onshore alternates shall be used; - (iii) mechanical reliability of critical control systems and critical components shall be considered and taken into account when determining the suitability of the alternates; - (iv) one engine inoperative performance capability shall be attainable prior to arrival at the alternate; - (v) deck availability shall be guaranteed; and - (vi) weather information shall be reliable and accurate.